 In case you didn’t know, the operating system creates so-called Shadow Volume Copies of every file as long as System Restore is activated on the computer.
 As restore points are created at specified intervals, snapshots of files as they appear at that moment are generated as well.
 Be advised this method does not ensure the recovery of the latest versions of your files.
 It’s certainly worth a shot though.
 This workflow is doable in two ways: manually and through the use of an automatic solution.
 Let’s first take a look at the manual process.

-Verify whether the .adobe ransomware has been completely removed
+Verify whether .Adobe extension has been completely removed